 Before you apply though, check the requirements.
 Most TEFL jobs in Japan require a bachelor’s degree in addition to a recognised TEFL qualification.
 This can be either Ofqual regulated or a CELTA certificate.

 If you lack these qualifications, you’ll need to take on some additional studies.
-Although the demand is high for teachers of English, so are standards.
-The better your TEFL qualification the better the chance you have of getting the placement you want.
+Although the demand is high for teachers of English, so are teaching standards.
+The better your TEFL qualification the better the chance you have of getting the teaching placement you want.
 You’ll also be in a better position to get the higher rates of pay.

 But it’s important to establish if teaching in Japan is right for you.

 Because Japan’s economic and political fortunes are heavily intertwined with English speaking markets – such as the US, Canada, the UK, New Zealand and Australia, speaking English well is all but essential.